PedroPertusi/PTCGextension/README.md

 #### First Version - Results

-The first version yielded disappointing results - not only the models took very long to train, none of them had an even remotely good accuracy, and many times during training our computers failed and we had to restart from where the training stopped.
-All of the models had a very low confidence level in their predictions, and even the predicted classes were wrong.
+The first version yielded disappointing results - not only the models took very long to train, but also none of them had an even remotely good accuracy.
+Furthermore, lack of more potent hardware was also a problem.
+Often times during training our computers failed and we had to restart from where the training stopped.
+All of the models had a very low confidence level in their predictions, and the predicted classes were frequently wrong.

-An intuitive next step would be to create even more data for training, but it was impossible, with our setups, to train these models with even more data, because of computational power limitations, and that led to the second version of the model: **Training with only one collection**
+An intuitive next step would be to create even more data for training.
+However, with our setups, it was impossible to train these models with even more data, due to the computational power limitations.
+This led to the second version of the model: **Training with only one collection**

 #### Second Version - Only the SV base set (SV1)

-The Second Version of our model aimed to reduce our scope: Train using only one collection, and observe the results of less data.
+The Second Version of our model aimed to reduce our scope: train using only one collection, and observe the results with less classes.
 We decided to train the model using the base set of Scarlet and Violet, the current playing set of collections, and observe how the model would behave.

-We also made several changes between this version's attempts, due to it's shorter training time (20h approx.) guessing what could improve the model.
+We also made several changes between this version's attempts, due to it's shorter training time (20h approx.) trying to improve the model.

 | Model  | # of Classes | Versions per Card | Card Usage per Image | Positions                            | Cards per Image | Different Backgrounds |
 | ------ | ------------ | ----------------- | -------------------- | ------------------------------------ | --------------- | ------------- |